-This was due to increasing the investment in a silent partnership operated by Mirai Soden Chita Mihama G.K., which operates a solar power generation business, and making the company a consolidated subsidiary.
+This was due to increasing the investment in Soka Logistics Special Purpose Company, which engages in the real estate development business, and making it a consolidated subsidiary.

-4. Loss on sale of shares of subsidiaries and associates
+3. Loss on sale of shares of subsidiaries and associates

-This was due to selling all of the shares of Diamond Asset Finance Company Limited, which was a consolidated subsidiary.
+This was due to selling all of the shares of Miyuki Building Co., Ltd., which was a consolidated subsidiary.

-5. Impairment losses
+4. Impairment losses

-The following assets are booked as impairment loss.
+The following assets or asset groups are booked as impairment loss.